Skip Navigation or Skip to Content

 Parking

 Enter the museum parking lot at the intersection of Forbes Avenue and South Craig Street.
 You will be directed to the designated drop-off or pick-up area.
-Visitor Services Staff will be available to assist you.
-On the first day of camp, parents/guardians will receive a pass from the Visitor Services Staff at the parking gate allowing for up to one hour of free parking for camp drop-off, and one hour for pick-up.
-Beyond one hour, standard parking rates apply in full.
+Please take a ticket from the parking kiosk; there is a grace period for camp drop-off and pick-up where parking is free up to one hour.
+Beyond that time period, standard parking rates apply in full.
+Please note the parking kiosks do not accept cash.

 Sign-In/Sign-Out

-Anyone picking up a camper will be asked to present identification every day.
+Anyone picking up a camper will be asked to present identification every day, without exception.
+Appropriate forms of identification with photos include driver’s license, passport, or work ID with full name.

 Half-day Camps